VDM-Maintainer-Group/vdm-capability-library/CONTRIBUTING.md

     > Long descriptions in the following graphs.

     ### References
-    > (Optional) The reference material link to this capability;
+    > (Optional) The reference material link to this capability.

     -----

     ### Dependency
-    > The dependency of this capability
+    > The dependency of this capability.

     ### Structure
-    > List the major folders/files and explains their functions accordingly;
+    > List the major folders/files and explains their functions accordingly.

     ### Build
-    > (Optional) Your manual build procedure or scripts here
+    > (Optional) Your manual build procedure or scripts here.

     ### Test
-    > Your test procedure or scripts here.
+    > (Optional) Your test procedure or scripts here.
     ```

-3. Put your project in the created subfolder, and use wrapper (in the `__wrapper__` folder) to decorate your entry functions;
+3. Put your project in the created subfolder, and use wrapper (in the `__wrapper__` folder) to decorate your entry functions.
-    > Or you can manually decorate your functions: takes *one CString* as input, and *one CString* as return value;
+    > Or you can manually decorate your functions: take *one json-format CString* as input argument, and *one json-format CString* as return value;

-3. Add the `manifest.json` file resembling the following format, and use `sbs` to compile the project;
+3. Add the `manifest.json` file resembling the following format, and use `sbs build .` to compile the project.
     ```json
     {
         "name": "",             // (required) capability name, '-'/'_' both allowed